-While you’re in the recovery room, nurses will keep an eye on your vital signs, including your blood pressure and oxygen levels.
-They’ll also watch for any signs of nausea or dizziness as you recover.
-When you go to the outpatient clinic, bring comfortable, loose-fitting clothing, dark towels to place on your car seats, pillows, water, soda crackers, and any pain medication you’ve been prescribed.
+While you’re in the resting, our team will watch for any signs of nausea or dizziness.
+When you go to the outpatient clinic, bring comfortable, loose-fitting clothing, dark towels to place on your car seats, pillows, water, crackers, and any pain medication you’ve been prescribed.

 Liposuction is a fairly easy procedure to recover from, but you will still be in mild to moderate pain for the first forty-eight hours after the surgery.
 Your doctor may prescribe medications like codeine to manage your pain, and you can also take acetaminophen.
 If your pain does not start to improve within the first two days, contact your doctor.

 The first day after your surgery, you’ll likely see some fluid coming from your incisions.
 This is completely normal and nothing to worry about.
 You’ll probably also see bruising around the incision sites; these should clear up within a week or two of the procedure.

 You’ll need to be the most careful for the first two weeks after your procedure.
 It’s important to wear your compression garment around the clock and get up and move around every couple of hours.
 This will help reduce swelling and prevent you from developing blood clots.